YassinELhadedy/EcommerceProductApp/README.md

 # User Stories
 The following required functionality is completed:

-As a User(runner), I want to be able to log-in to the application to start trip and manage shipments.
+As a User(shopper), I want to be able to see all Products items shown.
-Upon User(runner)logging-in request run data sheet from System.
+As a User(shopper) I want to be able to view product item detail details.
-As a User(runner) I want to be able to view run-sheet details.
+As a User(shopper) I want to be able to search for specific product item and filter by specific category.(will be added soon)

 # To run the enviroment using Vagrant Up & linux (ubuntu)